nelucozac/cApps/README.md

 -----

 *At this time, only GET requests are used by these examples.*
-*POST requests and sessions are not yet documented.*
+*POST, LOAD requests and sessions are not yet documented.*

 *However, you can use POST requests, see Appendix G* (*from cApps-get.pdf document*) *for details.*